-The plan calls for "Mini-Hollands" in the suburbs, bikeways inspired by bicycling-friendly routes in the Netherlands, and would increase cycle spending specifically dedicated to outer London by more than 30 times (roughly equivalent to \$150 million).
+The plan calls for "'Mini-Hollands" in the suburbs, bikeways inspired by bicycling-friendly routes in the Netherlands, and would increase cycle spending specifically dedicated to outer London by more than 30 times (roughly equivalent to \$150 million).
 Between one and three volunteering outer London boroughs would be made into Mini-Hollands.
+Transferrable idea for Montgomery County:

 In addition to the Mini-Hollands in the suburbs idea, the plan includes the corporate-sponsored Better Barclays Cycle Superhighways to provide direct bicycling access into central London on high-quality separated bicycling facilities.
-Also, the plan includes a "quietway" network on low traffic streets, similar to bicycle boulevards in the U.S., featuring cut-throughs for bicyclists to increase connectivity.
+Also, the plan includes a "quietway" network on low traffic streets, similar to bicycle boulevards in the U.S., featuring cut-throughs for bicyclists to increase connectivity.34